z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 <CodeDescPanel>
 <div>

 The requested service will be reused within the whole resolution request.
-For each individual request a new instance will be created.
+A new instance is created for each individual request .

 </div>
 <div>